drloring/katacoda-scenarios/java-ms-config/java-1/step3.md

 First, let's collect the Dockerfile we created in the Learning Java Microservices scenario `curl -o Dockerfile https://raw.githubusercontent.com/drloring/katacoda-resources/main/Dockerfile`{{execute}}.

-One way we could change the configuration of the service is to modify the Dockerfile to supply the changes.  `File commands here`.
+One way we could change the configuration of the service is to modify the Dockerfile to supply the changes like we did from the command line in the previous scenario.  <pre class="file" data-filename="Dockerfile" data-target="insert" data-marker="CMD java -jar svc.jar">CMD java -jar svc.jar --server.port=9999</pre>.
+And remember, we have to change the port we're exposing too <pre class="file" data-filename="Dockerfile" data-target="insert" data-marker="EXPOSE 8080">EXPOSE 9999</pre>

+Run `docker build -t java-ws .`{{execute}}, then `docker run --name jws --rm -d -p80:9999 java-ws`{{execute}} and finally `curl http://localhost:80/greeting?name=User`{{execute}}

 That is a pretty inflexible way since the configuration is baked into the container.
 There may be scenarios where you want individual docker images for various environments, but in general, that approach is too restrictive.